9586 Words | Reading Time: 30 Minutes

 After doing this for some time I started noticing the patterns of what style of copy would get more orders, so then I finally wrote a book about it.

-Making money as an independent copywriter is not a difficult game, it’s just different.
+Making money as an independent high income copywriter is not a difficult game, it’s just different.

 When building your client base, make sure to qualify business owners.
 Offer them value first.